Connectedness principle for $3$-folds in characteristic $p>5$: Introduction

-\end{corollary} For a proper morphism $f:X\to S$ we say that $W\subset S$ is a log canonical center for $(X,B)$ with respect to $f$ if $S=f(Z)$ for some log canonical center $Z$ of $(X,B)$. \begin{corollary} Let $f \colon X \rar S$ be a contraction between varieties defined over a perfect field of characteristic $p> 5$.
+\begin{corollary} Let $R$ be an excellent domain of finite Krull dimension, which admits a dualizing complex, and all of whose closed points have characteristic zero or $p>5$.
+In case $R$ is a field of positive characteristic, we further assume it is perfect.
+Let $f \colon X \rar S$ be a contraction between varieties defined over $\Spec(R)$.
 Assume that $\dim X \leq 3$ and that $(X,B)$ is a log canonical pair with rational coefficients and $-(\K X. + B)$ nef over $S$.
 Then: \begin{itemize} \item every point $s\in S$ is contained in a unique smallest lc center $W_s\subset S$, which is unibranch at $s$; and \item any intersection of log canonical centers is also a union of log canonical centers. \end{itemize} \end{corollary}